EyeBool/OO-Ray-Tracer/README.md

 # OO Ray Tracer

-This is an object-oriented CPU ray tracer written in C++.
+OO Ray Tracer (ORT) is an object-oriented CPU ray tracer written in C++.
 The emphasis is on the exposition of the workings of ray tracers, and on object-oriented design principles.

+ORT is at version `0.1` at the moment.

 ## Dependencies